code4sac/benefisher/start.md

 2. Initialize your Elastic Beanstalk instance: `eb init`.

-  1. Enter your AWS Access Key and your AWS Secret Key (Use [IAM](http://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingCredentials.html) to create new access keys for yourself if needed).
+  a.
+Enter your AWS Access Key and your AWS Secret Key (Use [IAM](http://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingCredentials.html) to create new access keys for yourself if needed).

-  2. Enter a name for your application.
+  b.
+Enter a name for your application.

-  3. Choose `WebServer::Standard::1.0` as your environment tier.
+  c.
+Choose `WebServer::Standard::1.0` as your environment tier.

-  4. Choose whether you'd like to set up a load balancer for this instance (recommended for higher traffic installs).
+  d.
+Choose whether you'd like to set up a load balancer for this instance (recommended for higher traffic installs).

-  5. Create an RDS DB instance.
+  e.
+Create an RDS DB instance.

-  6. Enter an RDS DB master password.
+  f.
+Enter an RDS DB master password.

 3. Start your Elastic Beanstalk application: `eb start`.